 Feedback is welcome, type the email address below.

 If you send photos, they need to include the WHOLE piano, unobscured by dogs, stools, vases, etc..

 The majority of people have no interest in piano history, and can’t understand why I put so much time and effort into preserving it, but every day, hundreds of people around the world come to this website seeking information about their pianos, so although it is a minority interest, a minority of the whole world is a HUGE number!

 HISTORY, NOT VALUATION!

 Nobody anywhere can guess the value or condition of a piano without inspecting it on the spot, and checking how well it holds in tune, so your local tuner is the best person to ask about that.
 (If you are in East Anglia or Lincolnshire, have a look at my Tuning page.)
 Here in Britain, where antique pianos are plentiful, unrestored ones have very little value, and we are offered several each year for nothing.
 The most important factor deciding the value of a piano is not its name, but its condition, and the most important aspect of that is whether it holds in tune, because if it doesn't, repairs can cost over a thousand pounds, and this is usually more than an old piano is worth.
 Piano dealers don’t normally deal with antiques, and antiques dealers don’t usually know much about pianos.

-PIANO TUNING in East Anglia, including Norfolk, Suffolk, Essex etc.
+PIANO TUNING in Lincolnshire and East Anglia, including Norfolk, Suffolk, Essex.

-SQUARE pianos (Querpianos) were the main domestic instruments before upright pianos were perfected.
+SQUARE pianos (Querpianos) were the main domestic instruments before uprights were perfected.

 EDWARDIAN upright pianos and later ones.